voidash/UnderstandJavascript/README.md

-# Repo that has sample codes and notes for understanding javsscript and typescript
+# Repo that Notes and sample codes for understanding javascript and typescript

 ## Compilation of Blogs

 1. [Coersion Free Code Camp](https://www.freecodecamp.org/news/js-type-coercion-explained-27ba3d9a2839)

 important takeway from the blog: